 A scout carry knife is a tool that allows you to get more done in less time.
 This lightweight, state-of-the-art tool includes a blade, screwdriver, and tape cutter so that you can take care of your to-do list with ease.

-These knives are made from the highest quality materials and feature a carbon fiber handle.
+These knives are made from the highest quality materials.
 It’s a durable and functional tool that’s built to last and helps you take care of business quickly and effectively.
 If you’re ready to upgrade your tools and knock out your to-do list in record time, you need the Scout carry knife on your side.

 Knife sheaths are designed to protect your knife’s blade.
 The knife sheath is meant to keep the blade in pristine condition for as long as possible—to ensure that it remains sharp and clean.
 To accomplish this, the knife sheath must be able to stave off damage from the elements, friction, and moisture.